-Frequently Asked Questions
+Compass Asset Management | Frequently Asked Questions

 Who holds the Bond money?

-How and when am I paid the rent from my Tenants?
+How and when am I paid the rent from my tenants?

 Are all repairs done properly?

-Does somebody keep track of rental payments?
+Who keeps track of rental payments?

 What happens when the lease is due for renewal?

-How often can I inspect the Property other than for maintenance?
+How often can I inspect the property other than for maintenance?

-What Insurance is needed for an investment Property?
+What insurance is needed for an investment property?

 Who pays for water?

-Do I pay for the telephone connection?
+Who pays for the telephone connection?

 Can you help me sell my property?